-Permanent Correspondents assemble regularly at a plenary meeting, twice a year.
-The meetings serve as an intellectual and political forum where contacts can be made and exchanges of views can take place.
-The Permanent Correspondents' meetings focus on exchanging information and opinions about recent developments in the drug policies pursued by the individual countries and within the international forum.
-They also monitor and manage the progress of the Pompidou Group’s activities.
-They prepare the four-year work programme which is then adopted by the ministerial conference.
+Permanent Correspondents gather regularly at plenary meetings, which are normally held twice a year.
+The meetings serve as an intellectual and political forum where attendees can forge closer contacts and exchange views.
+The Permanent Correspondents' meetings focus on sharing information and opinions about recent developments in the drug policy field in individual countries and within the international community.

-*Access to the restricted website (only accessible to the Permanent Correspondents)
+Access to restricted website (for Permanent Correspondents only)